sonicFanTech/Portal-2-BETA-Launcher---Windows/README.md

 There's Now a P2BL Website, where All Releases & Docs for P2BL Will be Hosted on

+For More in-death info About P2BL, visit the New P2BL Website, P2BL R-2 is **STILL** in Active Development

 https://sonicfantech.org/Site/P2BL.NET

 ### Portal Series Beta Research